6 Things to Make Your Product Catalog More Customer- and Billing-Friendly,

 Or How Not to Make a Mess of Your eCommerce Business Due to Poorly Compatible Billing and Product Catalog Functionality

 Just like any complex process that consists of a mosaic of components and business-specific nuances, billing is hard to both implement and fine-tune.
-You not only have to take into account a diverse number of components and interrelations between them, but also to be able to predict your future needs and plan over the long haul.
-This is a very difficult task, especially, if you have no previous experience with billing software, and the off-the-shelf billing solutions seem to be a misfit in your case, or are just overloaded with frills and, as a result, too costly.
+You not only have to take into account a diverse number of components and interrelations between them, but also be able to predict your future needs and plan over the long haul.
+This is a very difficult task, especially, if you have no previous experience with billing software and off-the-shelf billing solutions seem to be a misfit in your case, or are just overloaded with frills and, as a result, too costly.

-While it is still advisable that you find a software provider, cognizant of the many things that need to be taken into account and interlinked while building a product catalog and making it compatible with a billing system, below we will dwell on the several important facets of the billing process that involve a billing system’s interaction with a Product Catalog.
-We’ll also provide several tips that may help you stay out of billing-related trouble, caused by your Product Catalog and billing system being at variance with one another.
+While it is still advisable that you find a software provider, knowledgeable of the many things that need to be taken into account while building a product catalog and making it compatible with a billing system, below we will dwell on several important facets of the billing process that involve the interaction of a billing system with a Product Catalog.
+We’ll also provide several tips that can help you stay out of billing-related trouble, caused by your Product Catalog and billing system being at variance with one another.
 At first, about,

 How It All Works

 Regardless of whether your billing software is intended to help you make millions of dollars by selling utilities to the inhabitants of a bunch of megalopolises, or help you collect whatever your small sideline business has yielded, your billing app always interacts with a Product Catalog.

-For a small-time eCommerce business, you hardly ever need to add to the Product Catalog something besides the products, or services you sell.
+For a small-time eCommerce business, you hardly ever need to add to the Product Catalog something other than the products, or services you sell.
 You also need to indicate the prices of these products or services.

 With larger-scale eCommerce retailing, things, normally, get a lot more complicated.